-- showed continued support for development on smaller sites and therefore the Steering Group liaised with the landowners to explore options for reducing the proposed size and scale of development.
-Following discussions with Herefordshire Council the Steering Group recommended the inclusion of one small site allocation for 2 houses within the settlement boundary of Stoke Cross. - 1.19 Information to the responses is provided in the supporting text in the relevant sections.
-The NDP Steering Group has endeavoured to capture as many of the comments and concerns of residents as possible in the Draft Plan, to help ensure the document continues to reflect local peoples' aspirations and ideas and remains relevant to our community. - 1.20 It is important to note that the Herefordshire Core Strategy refers to the Landscape Character Assessment (LCA) 2009.
+- 1.20 The Draft NDP was published for 6 weeks Regulation 14 Public Consultation from Monday 17th January 2022 to 5pm Monday 7th March 2022.
+Public meetings were held in the Village Hall on Wednesday 19th January 2022 between 19:00 and 21:00 and Saturday 22nd January 2022 between 14:00 and 16:00. - 1.21 The Draft Plan and supporting documents were published on the NDP website.
+A flyer was delivered to all households in the Parish.
+Consultees were invited to respond using the NDP mailboxes located at the Village Hall or in the Church porch, or by post to: Stoke Lacy Parish Clerk, 4, Millfield, Canon Frome, Ledbury HR8 2TH; or by email to parishclerk@stokelacyparishcouncil.org, or by completing an online form on the NDP website: www.stokelacy.co.uk By: 5pm Monday 7th March 2022. - 1.22 A Consultation Statement giving more detailed information about the various public consultation and engagement processes and how responses have informed and shaped the Plan is provided on the website as one of the submission documents.
+Following the Regulation 14 consultation a number of amendments were made to the Plan including reformatting of the policies, changes to policy wording and the addition of several new policies to protect identified community facilities and an employment site, and to guide planning decisions on polytunnels and renewable energy schemes in the neighbourhood area. - 1.23 In addition a Basic Conditions Statement has been prepared setting out how the Stoke Lacy NDP meets the required basic conditions which will be tested at examination. - 1.24 The NDP Steering Group has endeavoured to capture as many of the comments and concerns of residents as possible in the Submission Plan, to help ensure the document continues to reflect local peoples' aspirations and ideas and remains relevant to our community. - 1.25 It is important to note that the Herefordshire Core Strategy refers to the Landscape Character Assessment (LCA) 2009.
 This provides guidance necessary to comply with landscape policies of the Local Plan and is intended to promote the use of landscape assessment to increase awareness of the countryside's character and ensure future development is compatible with that character.
 Stoke Lacy falls within Timbered Plateau Farmlands Landscape type.
-The LCA notes this type is one of the best preserved in the County and in order to retain its character, it is recommended that densities remain low and development takes the form of modest additions to existing settlements or individual dwellings.
+The LCA notes this type is one of the best preserved in the County and in order to retain its character, it is recommended that densities remain low, and development takes the form of modest additions to existing settlements or individual dwellings.
 This reflects many opinions expressed in the consultations and therefore it is essential that it drives the content of our plan and that any development proposals conserve and enhance the environmental assets that contribute towards the distinctiveness of this area.